CrowdStrike/ember-toucan-styles/README.md

 - Base CSS and Tailwind configuration automatically integrated into the Ember build pipeline
 - Color variables automatically pulled from Figma
 - Color utilities at `@crowdstrike/ember-toucan-styles/utils/colors`
-- A base `ThemeManager` service, for managing the current style theme from JavaScript -- no included by default, but may be extended
+- A base `ThemeManager` service, for managing the current style theme from JavaScript -- not included by default, but may be extended
 - Testing utilities for qunit tests that affect the current theme.

 [Setup](#setup)